Where to Stay in Bali: 10 Best Areas & Hotels

 Not only that but there are tons of other popular attractions close by including Pura Lempuyang Temple, Tirta Gangga, and Besakih Temple.

-The only thing to keep in mind is that there aren’t nearly as many western facilities and restaurants as you would find in the south.
+The only thing to keep in mind is that there aren’t nearly as many Western facilities and restaurants as you would find in the South.

 The popular tourist spots of Canggu, Kuta, and Seminyak are also at least 52 km away (32 miles), so you’ll benefit from hiring a driver or renting a scooter if you decide to stay here.